 It is assumed that prior to locating the noise source the emissions tests are performed at a distance of 1 meter, 3 meters or 10 meters using an antenna.
 These distances are generally considered far field.
 When the level of emissions at a perticular frequency is high as compared to the specification, the engineer needs to reduce the emissions.
-However, he may have no clue as to where the energy is leaking in the system or what could be done to reduce the emissions.
-The first step in reducing the emissions would be to know what part of the circuit is causing the emissions to be high.
-This section describes how to use the probes to find this source.
+However, to reduce the emissions one needs to know where the energy is leaking from the system and where is its source.
+Often this is not known.
+Sometimes the source may not be known precisely.
+The first step in reducing the emissions effectively would be to know the source.
+Source, is the part of the circuit generating the energy and causing the emissions to be high.
+The probes are used to find the source.and where in the system the energy is leaking out.